trenz-gmbh/infisical-extensions/README.md

 - You added a secret with the key `ConnectionStrings__DB`
 - You use this extension to load it into your `IConfiguration`
 - You can access the secret using `IConfiguration.GetConnectionString("DB")`
-  - this works, because then `GetConnectionString` extension method expects a key `ConnectionStrings:<name>`, and
+  - this works, because the `GetConnectionString` extension method expects a key `ConnectionStrings:<name>`, and
   - this extension translates `ConnectionStrings__DB` to `ConnectionStrings:DB`

 ## Polling for changes